 The best part is just coming.
 Based on more than 10 years old survey done by Scot Ambler, 45% of functionalities are NEVER, NOT ONCE, used.
 Only 7% are used always.
 Plus 13% very often.

 So, why develop something that customers will not use?
-You just spent a life of your colleagues!
+You just spent the life of your colleagues!
 Common!
 The answer is NO!
 Now MoSCoW prioritization comes to help.

 Based on that you should be able to decide if a feature is: